-(b) The Department shall require a health-care provider that prescribes or dispenses medication under this chapter to file a report with the Department in the form required under subsection (a) of this section.
+(b) The Department shall require a health-care provider that prescribes or dispenses medication under this chapter to file a report with the Department as required under subsection (a) of this section.

 (c) The Department may annually review a sample of records maintained under this chapter.